-- 18.51 When a city is attacked and eliminated by a player, the attacking player immediately draws, at random, one of the victim's trade cards and retains it for his own use (exception 18.511).
-If the victim has no trade cards, no such draw occurs. - 18.511 When a city is destroyed and the defending player has Diplomacy (29.151) an opponent must have Military or Diplomacy in order to steal a random trade card from him. - 18.52 In addition to drawing a trade card from the victim, a player who successfully attacks a city may transfer up to three tokens from his stock to his treasury, to reflect pillage of the destroyed city.
+18.51 When a city is attacked and eliminated by a player, the attacking player immediately draws, at random, one of the victim's trade cards and retains it for his own use.
+If the victim has no trade cards, no such draw occurs.

+18.52 In addition to drawing a trade card from the victim, a player who successfully attacks a city may transfer up to three tokens from his stock to his treasury, to reflect pillage of the destroyed city.
 The attacker may choose to transfer fewer than three tokens if he wishes.
 The number of tokens that may be pillaged may not exceed the number of tokens in the attacker's stock, and can never exceed three tokens per city.
-The victim's treasury and stock are unaffected by pillage. - 18.53 No trade card is drawn nor does pillage occur when a city is converted by Monotheism, annexed by Politics, or destroyed by Fundamentalism.
-Also, no trade card is drawn nor does pillage occur when a city is eliminated by barbarians or lost as a result of any other calamity or a tax revolt. - 18.54 A player who attacks and eliminates a pirate city may pillage it.
+The victim's treasury and stock are unaffected by pillage.

+18.53 No trade card is drawn nor does pillage occur when a city is converted by Monotheism, annexed by Politics, or destroyed by Fundamentalism.
+Also, no trade card is drawn nor does pillage occur when a city is eliminated by barbarians or lost as a result of any other calamity or a tax revolt.

+18.54 A player who attacks and eliminates a pirate city may pillage it.